rtlopez/esp-fc/docs/setup.md

 ## Receiver setup

-If you want to use Serial based receiver (SBUS,CRSF), you need to allocate UART port for it.
+If you want to use Serial based receiver (SBUS,IBUS,CRSF), you need to allocate UART port for it.
 You can do it in `Ports` tab, by ticking switch in `Serial Rx` column.

 Then go to the `Receiver` tab, and select `Receiver mode` and `Serial Receiver Provider`.